Cillers-com/create-cillers-system/README.md

 You will of course want to change the above passwords.

-### Notes
-- On OSX/Windows, the Docker VM might not have enough memory to run the full stack.
-See [here](https://docs.docker.com/desktop/settings/mac/#resources) for instructions on how to allocate more memory.

 ### Troubleshooting

 You may have to reinstall Polytope
 ```
 brew uninstall polytope-cli